EugenMayer/helm-charts/charts/rundeck/README.md

 - added OPTIONS support in nginx
 - Fix Grail and CSP issues
 - Add execution-logs handling by default (local storage)
+- handle security context properly and make it extendible
+- split nginx and rundeck-backend deployments
   If you migrate from the incubator please consider breaking changes and read any aspect of this helm chart.
 Do not expect to just switch out the helm source.

 # TODO / broken